You are here:

 • Employer agreements include clauses that outline compliance expectations.

-This content is based on interviews or email correspondence with Kelly Brown in 2024.
-This draft content has NOT yet been signed off by the organization.
+This content is based on interviews or email correspondence with Kelly Brown in 2025.
+This content was approved by the organization in March 2025.

 • Compliance is tied to local and state-level plans, which seek to eliminate duplication of services and make sure that taxpayer funds are maximized.